Nasiyan Jain Temple / Soni Ji Ki Nasiyan

 Travel Tips: Only Jains are allowed in the main temple but others can visit the Swarna Nagari just behind the main worship area.

 At a distance of 1 km from Ajmer Junction Railway Station and 1.5 km from Ajmer Dargah Sharif, Nasiyan Temple is a Jain temple located at Prithviraj Marg in Ajmer town of Rajasthan.
-Popularly known as Soni Ji Ki Nasiyan, the Jain temple is one of the best Jain Temples in Rajasthan and also one of the top places to visit in Ajmer.
+Popularly known as Soni Ji Ki Nasiyan, the Jain temple is one of the best Jain Temples in Rajasthan and among the famous Ajmer tourist places.

 Nasiyan Temple is dedicated to Lord Rishabhdev, the first Jain Tirthankara.
 Built by Seth Moolchand Soni in 1865 CE, the temple belongs to the Digamber sect of Jainism.
 The name of the temple is Siddhkoot Chaityalaya and is also known as 'Red Temple' as it is built of red sand stone.
 After the Swarna Nagari was added to the temple in 1895 CE, it popularly began to be called as Sone ka Mandir emphasizing the golden structure.